Neutrino Constraints on Scalar-Tensor Gravity: The Model

 The non-minimal coupling modifies gravity's dynamics and can thus be tested by studying gravitational probes.
 Alternatively, one can work in a different frame, where the action matches GR by performing the conformal transformation

-where the last approximation holds if back-reaction effects of $\varphi$ on the metric are subdominant.
-In doing so, the transformation induces via the metric couplings of $\varphi$ to the SM fields.
+where the last approximation holds if back-reaction effects of $\phi$ on the metric are subdominant.
+In doing so, the transformation induces couplings of $\phi$ to the SM fields via the metric.
+The transformed action can be written as

+where the gravitational sector only depends on the transformed metric $g_{\mu\nu}$ while the matter sector now has explicit couplings to the extra scalar field.
+We have further canonically normalised $\phi$ into $\varphi$, and defined $V(\varphi)\equiv \tilde{A}^4(\phi)\tilde{V}(\phi)$ and $A(\varphi)\equiv\tilde{A}(\phi)$.
 However, further field redefinitions allow partial reabsorption of the $\varphi$ dependence, with exceptions of all terms which break conformal invariance~\cite{Garcia-Bellido:2011kqb,Ferreira:2016kxi,Burrage:2018dvt}.
 These include the kinetic term of the Higgs (which will not be relevant for our discussion), and all dimensionful quantities.
 All in all, in the SM this implies that the Higgs VEV, $v$, gets rescaled by $A(\varphi)$ (see e.g. Ref.~\cite{SevillanoMunoz:2024ayh}).
-In this frame, hereafter referred to as ``\textit{Einstein frame}'', gravity is described by Einstein-Hilbert action, but all SM particles feature background-dependent masses
+In this frame, hereafter referred to as ``\textit{Einstein frame}'', gravity is described by the Einstein-Hilbert action, but all SM particles feature background-dependent masses